Home Majors Real Estate Development

-Real Estate Development Degree
+Real Estate Development

 Students study the financial, legal, design, and planning aspects of developing commercial, residential, and mixed-use real estate projects from concept to completion.
 Graduates typically pursue careers as real estate developers, project managers, investment analysts, and urban development consultants.
 This major combines business finance with physical design knowledge for a field with high earning potential.

-What Real Estate Development Graduates Do
+What Real Estate Development graduates do

 Your career will likely begin on the front lines of the built environment.
 As a property manager, you won’t just oversee buildings; you’ll handle tenant disputes, coordinate emergency repairs, and manage budgets to maximize a property's value.
 Alternatively, you could start as a real estate agent, where success depends on your hustle—generating leads, marketing listings, and guiding anxious clients through complex negotiations.
 For a more analytical path, you might become an urban planner, spending your days analyzing zoning laws, reviewing development proposals, and presenting findings to community boards.